fabiofelix/xHiPP/README.md

 ## Running

-First and foremost, execute the RUN_SERVER script.
+First and foremost, execute the RUN_SERVER script and wait until **Listening on \<address\>** mesage appears on the prompt.
 After this, execute RUN_CLIENT to open your web browser with the xHiPP main view.

 After starting, one can load data, interacts with groups on the left side and with treemap on the right side by zooming in and out the structure.
 Moreover, there are options to show groups summarization, present transparent groups or points without groups, to save items from a group focused and to visualize data related to points.